 At a glance:

-- Company meets compliance criteria for ISO 27001
+- Company meets the compliance criteria for ISO 27001

 - Certification follows three months of evaluation and documentation of Columbus information security policies and procedures, required on top of Columbus’s stringent predefined policies

-- Offers high level of compliance at a time when cyber threats and data protection are increasingly under the spotlight
+- Offers high levels of compliance at a time when cyber threats and data protection are increasingly under the spotlight

 17 May, 2018 – Columbus, the global digital business services provider, today announced it has achieved ISO 27001 certification for information security and management, covering all Columbus employees and offices in the UK.
 ISO 27001 is an internationally recognised standard for securing information assets and stipulates requirements for putting in place an Information security management system (ISMS).
 The certification assures Columbus customers of the very high levels of security controls at a time when GDPR is set to enforce tighter data protection standards with severe financial penalties for non-compliance, and against an increasing frequency of cyber threats.